 Founded almost ten years ago in the Netherlands, Women on Wings focused mainly on raising funds in its own back yard.
 Since a few years it also welcomes funding partners in India.
-Now it sees an increase in requests to support from countries like USA, UK, Canada and Australia.
+Now it sees an increase in support from countries like USA, UK, Canada and Australia.

 International online media coverage